-Tours of the undergound cellar are available by appointment, please contact us to arrange.
+Johanneshof's unique cellar has created a great interest from wine lovers from around the world to experience a truly magical wine experience.
+Tours of the underground cellar are available by appointment, please contact us to arrange.

 "The underground rock cellar was the first to be built in New Zealand, in 1993, and covers a total length of 50 metres.
 It was tunnelled into solid sandstone and is 20 metres underground.
 Visiting this subterranean cellar is like stepping into the old world of winemaking.
 Advance bookings are essential." - Cuisine Wine New Zealand

 Johanneshof Cellars sits nestled in the quiet Koromiko Valley, between the towns of Blenheim and Picton, in New Zealand's largest wine region - Marlborough.
 The estate vineyard "Maybern" stretches up behind the Johanneshof winery, on a 30 degree slope, overlooking the winery and cellar below.

 Maybern is Marlborough's first steep hillside vineyard, established by Warwick as a teenager in 1977, just four years after the first commercial vineyards were planted in Marlborough.

 First planted to Riesling and different varieties, Maybern vineyard is now solely planted to various clones of Pinot Noir for red wine, rose and sparkling wine.